spryker/spryker-docs/docs/pbc/all/offer-management/202212.0/marketplace/render-product-offers-on-the-storefront.md

 ---
-title: Rendering merchant product offers on the Storefront
+title: Render merchant product offers on the Storefront
 last_updated: Nov 05, 2021
 description: Learn how to render the Merchant Product Offers on the Storefront.
 template: howto-guide-template